nobodyy0/nobodyy0/README.md

+DISCLAIMER at this point in time I do not know how to properly set the license so I will leave a file called COPYING cointaining the WTFPL (I have to study, I aint got this much time to research on this topic)

 All this script does is just beep the motherboard buzzer every hour provided that you have installed one or the command "beep" works on your machine.

 Why?